 5. 6:0:8:0 (to transition back to normal breathing) – 4 breaths

-Here are some simple examples of specific application of ratios.
+Here are some simple examples of specific applications of ratios.
 Here Retention (RET) refers to hold after inhale and Suspension (SUSP) refers to hold after exhale.
 (Read an entire article about ratios)

-Next week we will talk about another area that the vagus innervates and we have control over – your vocal cords.
+Next, we talk about another area that the vagus innervates and we have control over – your vocal cords.
 What does sound have to do with stimulating the vagus nerve?
-Find out next week!
+Find out here >

 1. Hacking the nervous system by Gaia Vince (Mosaic, the science of life)